Tomáš Kopecký

-Tomáš Kopecký ([ˈtɔmaːʂ ˈkɔpetskiː]; born 5 February 1982) is a Slovak former professional ice hockey centre.
+Tomáš Kopecký ([ˈtɔmaːʂ ˈkɔpetskiː]; born 5 February 1982) is a Slovak former professional ice hockey forward.
 He played in the National Hockey League with the Detroit Red Wings, Chicago Blackhawks and Florida Panthers.

-He is a two-time Stanley Cup champion, having won with both the Red Wings and Blackhawks.
+He is a two-time Stanley Cup champion, having won with both the Red Wings in 2008 and the Blackhawks in 2010.

 Playing career

-Detroit Red Wings
+Detroit Red Wings (2005–2009)

 After being drafted by the Detroit Red Wings in the 2000 NHL Entry Draft, Kopecký played two seasons of junior hockey with the Lethbridge Hurricanes of the Western Hockey League (WHL).
 He turned professional with the American Hockey League (AHL), initially with the Cincinnati Mighty Ducks before being assigned to the Grand Rapids Griffins.

-Kopecký played four seasons with the Griffins before making his NHL debut with the Red Wings in 2005–06, appearing in one game.
-The following season, on 14 December 2006, in a game against the Chicago Blackhawks, Kopecký was injured a minute into the third period of the Red Wings' 3–2 victory.
+Kopecký played four seasons with the Griffins before making his NHL debut with the Red Wings towards the end of 2005–06 on 28 February 2006 against the San Jose Sharks.
+This would be his only game played in the season for the Red Wings.

+On 14 December 2006, in a game against the Chicago Blackhawks, Kopecký was injured a minute into the third period of the Red Wings' 3–2 victory.
 Kopecký lost his footing and hit the boards as he approached the Chicago blue line and Blackhawks defenseman Jim Vandermeer then fell on top of him.
 Kopecký was motionless on the ice for a few minutes before being helped to the dressing room by members of the Detroit training staff.
 He had surgery the next day to repair a broken clavicle.
-As a result of this injury, he was limited to just 26 games in 2006–07 season.
+As a result of this injury, he was limited to just 26 games in the 2006–07 season.
 Kopecký had previously worn the number 28 with Detroit, but switched to 82 after the Red Wings acquired free agent defenseman Brian Rafalski.

-On 3 April 2008, near the end of the 2007–08 season, Kopecký tore his Anterior cruciate ligament (ACL) during a game against the Columbus Blue Jackets.
-This injury was repaired during surgery on 22 April 2008.
-On 4 June 2008, he won the Stanley Cup with the Red Wings, though he did not play a game in the post-season.
+On 3 April 2008, 77 games into the 2007–08 season, Kopecký tore his ACL during a game against the Columbus Blue Jackets resulting in him missing the last five games of the season and all of the post-season.
+This injury was repaired during surgery on 22 April.
+On 4 June 2008, he won the Stanley Cup with the Red Wings after the team defeated the Pittsburgh Penguins in six games in the 2008 Stanley Cup Finals.

-Chicago Blackhawks
+After Kopecký recorded six goals and 13 assists for 19 points in 79 games in the 2008–09 season, he and the Red Wings would go on to make a second consecutive appearance in Stanley Cup Finals against the Pittsburgh Penguins where they would be defeated in seven games, one win short from a second consecutive Stanley Cup championship.
+He would play in eight playoff games in the 2009 playoffs (none in the Stanley Cup Finals) where he would be goalless and record one assist for one point.